This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Use a tall bowl and lower speed to minimize mess: powdered sweeteners can make things powdery if your bowl is not tall enough or if your mixer speed is too high.
 I tend to start slow and ramp my mixer speed up to give the sweetener a chance to get incorporated.

-- Refrigerate to make firmer: the frosting gets firmer as it sits in the refrigerator so you can simply refrigerate it for 10-15 minutes, if yours is too soft.
+- Refrigerate to make firmer: the frosting gets firmer as it sits in the refrigerator.
+So, you can simply add the frosting to a sealed container and refrigerate it for 10-15 minutes, if yours is too soft.

 Is cream cheese frosting keto?